kenmcmil/nnitp/README.md

 Installation requires Python 3.8 or later.

-Before installing the program, run

-    pip3 install -r requirement.txt

 To install the program, clone the repository and run

     pip3 install .

-# Running the program:

-To run the program:

-    nnitp

 # Pre-trained models